LomaxOnTheRun/Kaggle_Julia/blog/1_Building_our_first_neural_network.md

 >>> Test set: (1000, 400) (1000, 62)
 ```

-###Creating the network
+### Creating the network

 We're now going to set up the network, using TensorFlow objects.
-I'll try to explain everything as I go, but if you're still not quite sure what's going on, I recommend going to TensorFlow's [website] (https://www.tensorflow.org/versions/r0.9/tutorials/index.html), which goes over how to build networks for learning MNIST data.
+I'll try to explain everything as I go, but if you're still not quite sure what's going on, I recommend going to TensorFlow's [website](https://www.tensorflow.org/versions/r0.9/tutorials/index.html), which goes over how to build networks for learning MNIST data.
 I have found these enormously helpful whilst trying to get a handle on using TensorFlow.
 Anyway, on with the show.

 The first thing we're going to do is to create placeholders for our batch data.
 When we train our network, we're going to show it a number of images before letting it backpropagate the error and adjust the weights.
 Using a placeholder means that a space in memory is allocated to this variable, while allowing us to change its value once the session has started.
 In this case, we're going to fill these placeholders with sets of images we want to network to learn from.